RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Carbon (NTSC-U) [RNSE69]/Infinite Nitro Codes (2 Codes).md

-## Infinite Nitrous Codes
+## Infinite Nitro Codes

-Two infinite nitrous codes.
-One code only affects you (Infinite Nitrous from Konami Cheat) and other code affects everyone
+Two infinite nitro codes.
+One code only affects you (Infinite Nitro from Konami Cheat) and other code affects everyone

 <details>
 <summary>Only You</summary>